1. Marketing Mix Strategy

 The founder was called ‘crocodile’ for his agility on the tennis court and was a successful tennis player during his career.
 Lacoste continues to maintain its spot in the market with stiff competition from other brands like H&M, Zara, Polo etc.

-This article has been researched & authored by the Content & Research Team.
+This article has been researched & authored by the Content & Research Team which comprises of MBA students, management professionals, and industry experts.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing strategy and 4Ps analysis of more brands similar to Lacoste.
-The Marketing Strategy & Mix section covers 4Ps and 7Ps of more than 800 brands in 2 categories.
+The Marketing Mix & Strategy section covers 4Ps and 7Ps of more than 800 brands in 2 categories.

 Continue Reading:

-The names and other brand information used in the Marketing Strategy & Mix section are properties of their respective companies.
+The names and other brand information used in the Marketing Mix & Strategy section are properties of their respective companies.
 The companies are not associated with MBA Skool in any way.

 Share this Page on: